MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-monitor.md

 | Logs Rows Received per Min | Input stream | Number of log rows received for processing per minute. |
 | Logs Transformation Duration per Min | Input stream | Average KQL transformation runtime per minute.
 Represents KQL transformation code efficiency.
 Data flows with longer transformation run time can experience delays in data processing and greater data latency. |
 | Logs Transformation Errors per Min | Input stream<br>Error type | Number of processing errors encountered per minute |

-## Troubleshooting common issues
-If you're missing expected data in your Log Analytics workspace, follow these basic steps to troubleshoot the issue.
-This assumes that you enabled DCR logging as described above.

-- Check metrics such as `Logs Ingestion Bytes per Min` and `Logs Rows Received per Min` to ensure that the data is reaching Azure Monitor.
-If not, then check your data source to ensure that it's sending data as expected.
-- Check `Logs Rows Dropped per Min` to see if any rows are being dropped.
-This may not indicate an error since the rows could be dropped by a transformation.
-If the rows dropped is the same as `Logs Rows Dropped per Min` though, then no data will be ingested in the workspace.
-Examine the `Logs Transformation Errors per Min` to see if there are any transformation errors.
-- Check `Logs Transformation Errors per Min` to determine if there are any errors from transformations applied to the incoming data.
-This could be due to changes in the data structure or the transformation itself.
-- Check `DCRLogErrors` for any ingestion errors that may have been logged.
-This can provide additional detail in identifying the root cause of the issue.

 ## Monitoring your log ingestion